History of Berlin: Capital

+A partial opening by the end of 2020 of the Humboldt Forum museum, housed in the reconstructed Berlin Palace, was postponed until March 2021.
+On 16 September 2022, the opening of the eastern wing, the last section of the Humboldt Forum museum, meant the Humboldt Forum museum was finally completed.
+It became Germany's currently most expensive cultural project.

 The number of Arabic speakers in Berlin could be higher than 150,000.
 There are at least 40,000 Berliners with Syrian citizenship, third only behind Turkish and Polish citizens.
 The 2015 refugee crisis made Berlin Europe's capital of Arab culture.
 However, Berlin has the largest Turkish community outside of Turkey, resulting from immigration from Turkey in the 1950s, 1960s and 1970s.

 In 2022, Berlin's former Tegel airport was re-opened as a refugee center.
 Berlin is among the cities in Germany that have received the biggest amount of refugees after the 2022 Russian invasion of Ukraine.
 As of November 2022, estimated 85,000 Ukrainian refugees were registered in Berlin, making Berlin the most popular destination of Ukrainian refugees in Germany.

 In April 2023, Berlin elected its first conservative mayor, Kai Wegner of CDU, in more than two decades.

 Today, Berlin has become a global city for international affairs, young business founders, creative industries, higher education services, corporate research, popular media and diverse cultural tourism.
 Population-wise, Berlin became one of the most rapidly growing urban centers in Europe after 2010, much of which has been due to immigration.

 Reconstructed Reichstag becomes seat of Bundestag in 1999.

 The 2006 FIFA World Cup Final was held in Berlin.